 Robert W. Woodruff Foundation

 Russ Hardin directs a broad range of charitable giving as president of the Robert W. Woodruff Foundation, Joseph B. Whitehead Foundation, Lettie Pate Evans Foundation, and Lettie Pate Whitehead Foundation.
-With combined assets of more than $13.08 billion at the end of 2019, the foundations primarily support organizations in metro Atlanta.
+The foundations primarily support organizations in metro Atlanta.
 They were created by Robert W. Woodruff, a philanthropist and former president of the Coca-Cola Co., and the family of Joseph B. Whitehead, one of the original Coca-Cola bottlers.

-Board memberships: Northwestern Mutual Life Insurance Co., Genuine Parts Co., SunTrust Bank Atlanta Advisory Council, Commerce Club
+BOARD MEMBERSHIPS Northwestern Mutual Life Insurance Co., Genuine Parts Co., Truist Atlanta Advisory Council

-Jen Hidinger-Kendrick, along with her late husband, Ryan Hidinger, is a co-founder of Giving Kitchen, a nonprofit that offers emergency assistance to food service workers.
-She advises on brand awareness and community involvement.
-As spokesperson, she has received the Community Hero Award from the Atlanta Braves and Fox Sports South, and has been featured on the covers of Entrepreneur and Atlanta magazine.
-As co-founder of the acclaimed Staplehouse Restaurant, she was a key member of the team that earned Bon Appétit magazine’s Best New Restaurant in America in 2016 and a nomination as Best New Restaurant by the James Beard Foundation.
-Joining GK full-time in 2019, she was proud to share the stage with colleagues in receiving the James Beard Foundation’s 2019 Humanitarian of the Year award.
+Jen Hidinger-Kendrick, along with her late husband, Ryan Hidinger, founded Giving Kitchen, a nonprofit that helps food service workers in crisis.
+She advises on brand awareness and community involvement, with Giving Kitchen being named one of Fast Company magazine’s Brands That Matter in 2022.
+Additionally, as GK’s spokesperson, she has received the Community Hero Award from the Atlanta Braves and Fox Sports South, and has been featured on the covers of Entrepreneur and Atlanta magazines.
+As cofounder of the acclaimed Staplehouse Restaurant, she was a key member of the team that earned Bon Appétit magazine’s Best New Restaurant in America in 2016.
+Joining GK full-time in 2019, Hidinger-Kendrick, a member of Leadership Atlanta’s class of 2024, was proud to share the stage with colleagues in receiving the James Beard Foundation’s 2019 Humanitarian of the Year award.

 Clyde A. Higgs